bnrosa/FitSingularityAPI/readme.md

 - graphql and express-graphql for graphql routing
 - bcryptjs for password encryptation
 - cors for enabling cross origin requests for localhost manual testing
-- jest for automated unit testing
+- mocha for automated unit testing